The content of this post is now outdated! See current status of getting your show onto Spotify here.

 - NBCUniversal: The Tonight Show Starring Jimmy Fallon, Late Show with Seth Meyers, E!
 News, The Soup, The Grace Helbig Show, Brew Dogs

-- Turner Broadcasting: TBS’s CONAN and Adult Swim’s Robot Chicken, Aqua Teen Hunger Force, Rick and Morty and Tim & Eric’s Awesome Show
+- Turner Broadcasting (now part of WarnerMedia): TBS’s CONAN and Adult Swim’s Robot Chicken, Aqua Teen Hunger Force, Rick and Morty and Tim & Eric’s Awesome Show

 - Viacom: VH1, MTV